Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 12,000–70,000/night (~€320–1,875) | Location: 48 Oriental Avenue, Riverside

-The Mandarin Oriental Bangkok (1876) is Asia’s most historically significant hotel — Somerset Maugham wrote here, Graham Greene set scenes in The Quiet American here, Noël Coward stayed here, and Joseph Conrad spent time here.
-The Authors’ Wing (the original 1876 building) is preserved with the original teak floors and the extraordinary Authors’ Lounge (afternoon tea, the finest in Bangkok).
-The hotel’s expansion into a new river wing and the extraordinary Spa at Mandarin Oriental (one of the finest spa facilities in the world) maintain its relevance to contemporary travelers.
-The Sala Rim Naam restaurant (traditional Thai cuisine, accessible only by the hotel’s private river shuttle to the opposite bank) is extraordinary.
+The Mandarin Oriental Bangkok (1876) is one of Asia’s most historically significant hotels — Somerset Maugham wrote here, Graham Greene set scenes in The Quiet American here, Noël Coward stayed here, and Joseph Conrad spent time here.
+The Authors’ Wing (the original 1876 building) is preserved with its original teak floors and the Authors’ Lounge, home to what may be the best afternoon tea in Bangkok.
+The hotel’s expansion into a new river wing and the Spa at Mandarin Oriental (ranked among the world’s top spa facilities) keep it relevant to contemporary travelers.
+The Sala Rim Naam restaurant (traditional Thai cuisine, reachable only by the hotel’s private river shuttle to the opposite bank) is a genuine highlight.

 Capella Bangkok — 21st-Century Benchmark